Leveraging non-deduced contexts for template argument deduction

 through its implementation of P0887R1 (The identity metafunction), this very

-identity transformation trait has been added to the to the type_traits
+identity transformation trait has been added to the to the type_traits header,

-as the the library utility metafunction std::type_identity
+as the the library utility metafunction std::type_identity along with its

-helper alias template std::type_identity_t
+helper alias template std::type_identity_t.